 Another factor contributing to a stable outlook for 2024 is that insurance brokers have tapped debt markets early in the year and pushed maturities.

-The aggregate debt of brokers has grown over the past decade to about $125 billion as of March 2024.
+The aggregate debt of brokers has grown over the past decade to about $135 bn as of July 2024.
 Brokers have had good access to the debt markets through the recent years of rising Treasury rates and fluctuating credit spreads.

 Higher Treasury rates partly offset by declining credit spreads have led to somewhat higher but manageable borrowing costs on average.
 Most insurance brokers have refinanced their debt and extended maturities to 2027 and beyond.